 Pennsylvania Unemployment Benefits

-The unemployment insurance program in Pennsylvania (PA) is designed to support the transition of workers when they lose their jobs until they find a new career opportunity.
-If you have become unemployed recently for no fault of your own, you may file for unemployment benefits in PA to get monetary support.
+The Unemployment Insurance (UI) program in Pennsylvania (PA) is designed to support the transition of workers when they lose their jobs until they find a new career opportunity.
+If an individual becomes unemployed through no fault of his or her own, he or she may file for unemployment benefits in PA to get monetary support.

-Explore the eligibility requirements, application process and all the other information related to unemployment insurance you may need to successfully claim for benefits.
+Explore the eligibility requirements, application process and all the other information related to Unemployment Insurance the applicant may need to successfully claim for benefits.

 To be eligible for unemployment benefits in PA, applicants need to prove that they qualify for the following criteria: